 CSU Spur is a unique partnership between the CSU System and the city and county of Denver to more closely connect the Denver area – and 60,000 CSU alumni – with Colorado State University’s education, research, and outreach mission.

-Engineering faculty and staff are looking forward to having a presence in the Hydro building, where we will engage more with students, alumni, and friends in the Denver area, including the surrounding Globeville and Elyria-Swansea neighborhoods.
+Engineering faculty and staff are located in the Hydro building, where we engage with students, alumni, and friends in the Denver area, including the surrounding Globeville and Elyria-Swansea neighborhoods.